Expedition DateS

 Millennium Camp to Mweka Gate

-Descend to Mweka Camp for lunch, then continue down to Mweka Gate to exit Kilimanjaro National Park.
+A beautiful descend to Mweka Camp for lunch, we will then continue down to Mweka Gate, youll go from plateus to jungles and might even spot monkeys in the forest on the way down to the exit Kilimanjaro National Park.
 A transfer back to your hotel in Arusha will await you.
+Showers and Team dinner awaits to celebrate the success.

 Day 9